 7 fitness gurus you definitely worked out with back in the day

-Who remembers working out with Jane Fonda in your living room?
+Who remembers working out with Richard Simmons in your living room?

 Olivia Newton John's hit "Physical" wasn't just a song, it was a way of life.
 Back in the 1980s, everyone was trying to get their bodies toned with workouts they could do at home.
 Celebrities and personal fitness experts took notice, creating VHS tapes and products that would get us hooked on fitness.